audioone-inc/llm-answer-engine-2/README.md

-Note: The folder "express-api" has the complete backend working.
+Note: The folder "express-api" has the backend only working.
 API keys should be entered in the .env file before running the index.js file.

 <h1 align="center">Perplexity-Inspired LLM Answer Engine</h1>